The Book - Introduction

 Well, what about Google?
 As I began searching for “dementia/memory books,” 17 million results popped up.
 Amazon.com lists over ninety thousand books with “memory” in the title.
 As I perused the first few candidates on the list, I saw that most offered memory-improvement strategies aimed at students wanting to strengthen their classroom recall.
 Also under that umbrella were forgetful people of all ages trying to keep track of their to-do lists.

-I was stunned to learn that there were currently over than ten thousand books on Alzheimer’s disease.
+I was stunned to learn that there were currently more than ten thousand books on Alzheimer’s disease.
 What about the National Library of Medicine?
-When queried in January 2023, the National Library of Medicine had cataloged 65,294 scientific papers with Alzheimer’s disease in the title.
+When queried in January 2023, the National Library had cataloged 65,294 scientific papers with Alzheimer’s disease in the title.
 Clearly, aging has become a huge area for investigation encompassing both potential certainties: the “now” and “the forever.”
 Most adults are at least aware of what science and medicine advise to help them optimize their general and mental health (diet, regular medical and preventive care, exercise, moderation, social supports, etc.).

-However, when seeking answers for failing memory and cognition, we have few readily available sources of unbiased information.
-4 Instead, we are showered with opinions, hopeful predictions, statistics, pseudoscience, celebrity testimonials, and infomercials from sources both well meaning and of dubious value.
+However, when seeking answers for failing memory and cognition, we have few readily available sources of unbiased information.4 Instead, we are showered with opinions, hopeful predictions, statistics, pseudoscience, celebrity testimonials, and infomercials from sources both well meaning and of dubious value.
 With no agenda other than finding answers for myself and my family, I reviewed more than 1,200 scientific papers over nearly three years.
 The result is this book—a sometimes surprising, (usually) unbiased, fully referenced, and verifiable summary of the current knowledge of memory loss, cognitive aging, and dementia.

 On the following pages, I will share evidence-based strategies to help you evaluate your situation and discover which solutions are available to you.
 Let’s be honest: we all suffer from the same terminal condition—life—and there are large numbers of us who can benefit from the latest information about our aging brains.
 As I’ve learned, both as a doctor and as a private human being, knowledge is the power from which wise decisions will flow.